bigpigeon.us webpage WWII-Japan > Naval War with Japan > © 2023 by Robert A. Christiansen, The US Submarine Force, updated by RAC 17 May 2022.

 - Submarine USS Growler (SS 215); KIA 8 Nov 1944, W of Manila Bay, Philippines, South China Sea; Growler likely sunk by Japanese depth charge, all 86 dead; Naval War with Japan > US Submarine Force; BNR.

-- Submarine USS Triton (SS 201); KIA 15 Mar 1943 in sea lanes NW of Admiralty Islands, Triton sunk by Japanese destroyers; 74 dead, no survivors; Naval War with Japan > US Submarine Force; BNR.
+- Submarine USS Triton (SS 201); KIA 15 Mar 1943 in sea lanes NW of Admiralty Is., Triton sunk by Japanese destroyers; 74 dead, no survivors; Naval War with Japan > US Submarine Force; BNR.

 - Submarine USS Tang (SS-306); KIA 25 Oct 1944 in Formosa Strait, W of Formosa; Tang sunk by circular run of its own torpedo; 69 dead, nine survivors; Naval War with Japan > US Submarine Force; BNR.